nickmelamed/nba_wins_predictions/README.md

 `Q1_main.ipynb`: Main narrative notebook for Question 1 that includes entire analysis as well as additional commentary. <br><br>
 `Q2_main.ipynb`: Main narrative notebook for Question 2 that includes entire analysis as well as additional commentary.

+## Q2_dependencies (Dependencies/Installation)

+`environment.yml` and `Makefile` are used for `Q2_main.ipynb` because I use depreciated packages pymc3 and theano.
+So, to make sure these run properly for Q2_main.ipynb, run make env in your terminal/shell to set up the conda environment.

+Then use resulting Q2_main kernel to run all analysis notebooks.